who we are

 Cheryl is a world renowned Director, Writer, Producer, and Founder of Jingletown Films.
 Cheryl Dunye first emerged as part of the “Queer New Wave” of young filmmakers in the early 1990s with her first feature film, THE WATERMELON WOMAN, winning the Teddy Award for Best Feature at the 1996 Berlin International Film Festival.
 Cheryl is currently best known for her directing work on shows including OWN’s QUEEN SUGAR, TNT’s CLAWS, Freeform’s THE FOSTERS, OWN’s LOVE IS, Showtime’s THE CHI, Netflix’s DEAR WHITE PEOPLE, CBS’s ALL RISE, HBO’s LOVECRAFT COUNTRY and Netflix’ BRIDGERTON.

-CHIEF FINANCIAL OFFICER AND HEAD OF LATINX DIVISION
+CHIEF OPERATING OFFICER AND HEAD OF LATINO DIVISION

 Karina received a Ph.D. from Stanford University, focusing on Mexican and Latinx Cultural Production.
 Her writing explores how immigration, race, gender, and sexuality in the US-Mexico Borderlands are represented in the visual and literary arts.
 She is a graduate of the UCLA School of Theater, Film, and Television's Professional Program in Producing.